mmccoy-01/mmccoy-01.github.io/_posts/2026-08-28-on-being-an-umpire.md

 >"What note?"

 Apparently he had taped a note to my driver-side window.
-I hadn't seen it yet.
-He gave it to me, and I deliberately didn't read it because I could tell he now regretted writing it.
+He said it wasn't that bad of a note, but regardless, I gave it back to him, and I deliberately didn't read it because I could tell he now regretted writing it.

 We kept talking for ***two hours***.